 Advisors are available to discuss requirements, recommended courses, and career opportunities of the various majors with current and prospective students.

-Agriculture and Natural Resources
+Agriculture, Health and Natural Resources

-The Agriculture and Natural Resources major is an interdisciplinary major designed for students who want broad training in agricultural, environmental, and/or health sciences, with content that does not readily align with any one department or major.
+The Agriculture, Health and Natural Resources major is an interdisciplinary major designed for students who want broad training in agricultural, environmental, and/or health sciences, with content that does not readily align with any one department or major.
 Students work with advisors to develop and complete a personalized and interdepartmental baccalaureate program based on their educational and career interests and goals.
 Courses selected for this major will include both introductory and advanced material from multiple departments in the College of Agriculture, Health and Natural Resources, as well as prerequisite and related knowledge and experiences in other disciplines.
+Students must have completed 24 credits to declare this major.

 Requirements